-In conjunction with Wasatch ImageNET, the Server feature allows you to automate the workflow in even the most complex production environment.
-You may set up and configure any number of "hot folders" and sub-directories for each printer installed on SoftRIP.
-When job files are sent to these directories via ImageNET or other network, they are processed according to the "instructions" specified in each directory.
+The Server feature allows you to automate the workflow in even the most complex production environment.
+You may set up and configure any number of hot folders and sub-folders for each printer installed on SoftRIP.
+When job files are sent to these directories via ImageNET or other method, they are processed according to the settings specified for each directory.

 Hot folders can be configured to specify